 Verbal tests work out your spelling and grammar skills.
-You are offered certain items with errors in spellings, grammar, punctuation or even capitalization.
+You are offered specific items with errors in spellings, grammar, punctuation or even capitalization.
 You are required to make a correct choice from the multiple choice questionnaire.
-The level of difficulty rises from start towards the end.
+The level of difficulty rises from the start towards the end.
 You may even find some unfamiliar words.
 It is better not guess too much if you are not sure of your choice.

 3- Analytical Reasoning

 The verbal tests are necessarily designed to work out your analytical reasoning with different verbal statements.
 Your answers depict your style of interpreting the reports, graphs and statements logically.
 They focus upon your capability to draw logical inferences from simple life situations.
 When you are going for a specific job, this portion may contain your job-related questions.